Return to dancing in Scotland

 Scottish Country Dancing is classified as an “organised contact sport” when it comes to COVID-19 guidance from the Scottish Government.
 That means - as the national governing body for Scottish Country Dancing - the RSCDS receives regular updates and guidance on the return to sport and physical activity from sportscotland.

 Sportscotland advises that dancers will be allowed to have hand contact and do not need to wear face masks while dancing indoors.
 However, masks should be worn when not dancing.
 That also applies to teachers and musicians, who should wear masks when not actively teaching or playing.
+The Scottish Government encourages regular lateral flow tests, although there is currently no statutory requirement to be vaccinated in order to participate in sporting activities.

 If the venue for the dancing has additional guidance, this must be followed.